Local First Alliance was created eight years ago as an effort to make it easy for customers to find local businesses in their community.

 Why shop local?
 Most people shop at locally owned stores and businesses for a few reasons.
 They might know the owners and employees.
 They might realize that their dollars make a larger difference in the community.
 They might feel good about making purchases in sustainable ways.
 Whatever the reason, shopping local means making the choice to support a robust local economy.

 Local First Alliance was created eight years ago as an effort to make it easy for customers to distinguish local businesses from those owned wholly or partly by a national chain.
-“A breadth of quality choices can only come from a Main Street filled with a mix of entrepreneurs,” says Terry Martin, Vice President of Commercial Credit at Mascoma Savings Bank.
+“A breadth of quality choices can only come from a Main Street filled with a mix of entrepreneurs,” says Terry Martin, Vice President of Commercial Credit at Mascoma Bank.

 You might have seen the green and blue signs in windows and at counters in one of the 69 towns that host Local First Alliance businesses.
 Over 250 businesses have joined Local First Alliance since its inception.
 “When customers see those signs, there’s no question they are indeed at a locally owned business,” Terry says.